allegro/bigflow/docs/workflow-and-job.md

 job = SimpleJob('my_simple_job')
 ```

-The `runtime` parameter represents a date and time of job execution.
+The `runtime` parameter represents a date and time of a job execution.
 Let us say that your workflow runs every day at 7 am,
 starting from 2020-01-01.
 Then, the `run` method will be executed for each job with `runtime`
 equals `"2020-01-01 07:00:00"`, `"2020-01-02 07:00:00"`, `"2020-01-03 07:00:00"` and so on.